Clonmel: Retail

 Clonmel's main shopping streets include Gladstone Street, O'Connell Street, Mitchell Street and Market Place.
 Retailers in this area include Elverys Sports, Penneys, River Island, Easons and Lifestyle Sports.

-The Showgrounds Shopping Centre, built during the Celtic Tiger on the town's original showground, is approximately 1 km from the town centre.
-This shopping centre has retailers such as M&S and TKMaxx.
+The Showgrounds Shopping Centre, on Davis Road in Clonmel, has retailers such as M&S and TKMaxx.

 The Poppyfield Retail Park is located on the outskirts of the town.
 Developed in 2004, it has stores such as DID Electrical, Supervalu, Maxi Zoo, Woodie's and World of Wonder.
 There is also a hotel on the site.